moroshko/react-autosuggest/UPGRADE_GUIDE.md

 * `cache` was removed.
 Caching is not part of `react-autosuggest` anymore.
 You'll have to implement this yourself.
 [Example](http://codepen.io/moroshko/pen/JGEmeX)
 * Input debouncing is not part of `react-autosuggest` anymore.
 You'll have to implement this yourself.
 [Example](http://codepen.io/moroshko/pen/KVaGJE)
 * Support for delayed requests is not part of `react-autosuggest` anymore.
 You'll have to implement this yourself.
 [Example](http://codepen.io/moroshko/pen/EPZpev)
-* `scrollBar` doesn't exist in 3.x yet, but hopefully will be supported soon.
 * Some `theme` properties have changed:

 ```